brianp38/NLP-Twitter-Analysis/README.md

 - sentiments.py 		           	  => for sentiment analysis
 - twitterscraper_tweepy.py	    	=> for pulling tweets
-- twitter_code_from_twitter.py 		=> for getting twitter ids from a list of usernames -.env				                    	=> an enviornment file.
+- twitter_code_from_twitter.py 		=> for getting twitter ids from a list of usernames
+- .env				                    	=> an enviornment file.
 Twitter API authentication keys need to be entered here to pull tweets

-"output" has the relevant files created from this project "data" contains files used in main and regressions
+"output" has the relevant files created from this project, "data" contains files used in main and regressions